-So we gave it six episodes in season one, and we were like it’s okay.
-I mean, it’s no Gilmore girls, but whatever.
+So we gave it six episodes in season one, and said, “It’s okay.
+I mean, it’s no Gilmore girls, but whatever.”

-To watch some dumb murder documentary or re-watch Gilmore girls, I am sure.
+Then we just stopped watching.
+I’m sure to watch some dumb murder documentary or re-watch Gilmore girls.

-Then the pandemic came and we needed joyful things to keep us distracted from the shit show, and appropriately enough, Schitt’s Creek was being talked about again.
-My friend Shannon recommended skipping season one and heading midway through season two.
-So Mike and I began our Schitt’s Creek journey.
+Then the pandemic hit, and we needed something happy to distract us from the shit show, and predictably, Schitt’s Creek came up again.
+My friend Shannon suggested skipping season one and starting midway through season two.
+So Mike and I set out on our Schitt’s Creek journey.

 For the second time.